The exclusive and most exhaustive research report

 The increased procurement of renewable energy sources for data centers operations, the rise in data center automation, and the emergence of Lithium-ion batteries and fuel cells are expected to drive the Europe data center construction market.
 Ericsson, Deutsche Telekom, Telia Sonera, Telenor, and Tele2 TDC Group along with government agencies are investing a high capital in improving internet connectivity in Western Europe and the Nordic region.
 The Europe data center construction market is expected to grow due to increased investments from colocation, cloud, internet, and telecommunication service providers.
 Further, growth in data, general data protection regulation (GDPR), the popularity of social media, high adoption of smart wearable devices, and the rise of connected reality will be significant growth drivers for Europe data center construction market.
-The Europe data center construction market is expected to reach around $13 billion by 2024, growing at a CAGR over 4% during 2018–2024.

 The implementation of GDPR will aid the investment in several countries across Europe